 A mortgage does not need to be notarised, legalised or stamped to be enforceable.
 When registering a mortgage under a foreign language mortgage agreement, its Japanese translation needs to be filed with the Aeronautics Authority.
 Likewise, in order to commence court proceedings in connection with a mortgage agreement, its Japanese translation must be submitted to the court.
-For the matters covered by a mortgage agreement, see question 15.
+To create an effective aircraft mortgage, the mortgage agreement needs to specify the aircraft subject to the mortgage and (in the case of an ordinary mortgage) the secured obligations or (in the case of a revolving mortgage) the scope of the secured obligations.
 There are no documentary costs, such as stamp duties, imposed on aircraft mortgages.
-See question 17 regarding the registration tax on an aircraft mortgage.
+The registration tax will be in the amount of 0.3 per cent of the amount of the secured obligations (or, in the case of a revolving mortgage, the maximum secured amount) while the registration tax for provisional registration of an aircraft mortgage is ¥2,000 per aircraft.